From the beginner to the elite athlete, we offer every pupil the opportunity to participate and develop in a wide range of sporting activities.

 We are assisted by excellent outside squash coaches, expertly marshalled by former Scottish international, Commonwealth Games competitor and World Masters Finalist Neil Frankland, who also organises the Epsom Tournament, held annually in early December.

-Tennis is played in the Summer Term.
+Tennis is played throughout the year but especially in the Summer Term.
 The College has an excellent record in the sport.
-The coaching is supplied by teaching staff, including several who have competed at a high level.

-The girls participate in house matches as well as a strong circuit of school matches each Saturday afternoon.
-We regularly field nine girls' sides.
-They also compete in a number of tournaments, including the Branston Shield, the St George's Tennis Festival and the ISTA Championships - the Loveband Cup and Asbury-Bailey Cup.
+The boys and girls participate in House matches as well as a strong circuit of school matches each Saturday afternoon.
+We regularly field sixteen girls' sides, eleven boys' teams and twelve mixed sides.